When you seek treatment at a hospital, you trust in doctors, nurses, surgeons, and other hospital staff to take care of your well-being.

 If your hospital malpractice claim in Maryland involves damages more than the limit of the concurrent jurisdiction of the District Court, you must file the initial claim and Certificate of Qualified Expert with the Maryland Health Care Alternative Dispute Resolution Office.

-The claim can be “waived” to Circuit Court if certain procedural requirements are satisfied.
+The claimant can waive the claim to Circuit Court if certain procedural requirements are satisfied.

 Choosing a Baltimore Hospital Negligence Lawyer